netscaler/netscaler-helm-charts/citrix-cloud-native/charts/citrix-adc-istio-egress-gateway/README.md

         bind system user cxa cxa-policy 0
      ```

-- **Registration of Citrix ADC CPX in ADM**
+- **Registration of NetScaler CPX in ADM**

 Create a secret for ADM username and password

-        kubectl create secret generic admloginegress --from-literal=username=<adm-username> --from-literal=password=<adm-password> -n citrix-system
+        kubectl create secret generic admloginegress --from-literal=username=<adm-username> --from-literal=password=<adm-password> -n netscaler-system

-- **Important Note:** For deploying Citrix ADC VPX or MPX as egress gateway, you should establish the connectivity between Citrix ADC VPX or MPX and cluster nodes.
-This connectivity can be established by configuring routes on Citrix ADC as mentioned [here](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/network/staticrouting.md) or by deploying [Citrix Node Controller](https://github.com/citrix/citrix-k8s-node-controller).
+- **Important Note:** For deploying NetScaler VPX or MPX as egress gateway, you should establish the connectivity between NetScaler VPX or MPX and cluster nodes.
+This connectivity can be established by configuring routes on NetScaler as mentioned [here](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/network/staticrouting.md) or by deploying [NetScaler Node Controller](https://github.com/netscaler/netscaler-k8s-node-controller).

-## <a name="deploy-citrix-adc-vpx-or-mpx-as-an-egress-gateway">Deploy Citrix ADC VPX or MPX as an egress Gateway</a>
+## <a name="deploy-citrix-adc-vpx-or-mpx-as-an-egress-gateway">Deploy NetScaler VPX or MPX as an egress Gateway</a>

- To deploy Citrix ADC VPX or MPX as an Egress Gateway in the Istio service mesh, do the following step.
-In this example, release name is specified as `citrix-adc-istio-egress-gateway` and namespace as `citrix-system`.
+ To deploy NetScaler VPX or MPX as an Egress Gateway in the Istio service mesh, do the following step.
+In this example, release name is specified as `citrix-adc-istio-egress-gateway` and namespace as `netscaler-system`.

-        kubectl create secret generic nsloginegress --from-literal=username=<citrix-adc-user> --from-literal=password=<citrix-adc-password> -n citrix-system
+        kubectl create secret generic nsloginegress --from-literal=username=<netscaler-user> --from-literal=password=<netscaler-password> -n netscaler-system

-        helm repo add citrix https://citrix.github.io/citrix-helm-charts/
+        helm repo add netscaler https://netscaler.github.io/netscaler-helm-charts/

-        helm install citrix-adc-istio-egress-gateway citrix/citrix-cloud-native --namespace citrix-system --set iaEgress.enabled=true,iaEgress.egressGateway.EULA=YES,iaEgress.secretName=nsloginegress,iaEgress.egressGateway.netscalerUrl=https://<nsip>[:port],iaEgress.egressGateway.vserverIP=<IPv4 Address>
+        helm install citrix-adc-istio-egress-gateway netscaler/citrix-cloud-native --namespace netscaler-system --set iaEgress.enabled=true,iaEgress.egressGateway.EULA=YES,iaEgress.secretName=nsloginegress,iaEgress.egressGateway.netscalerUrl=https://<nsip>[:port],iaEgress.egressGateway.vserverIP=<IPv4 Address>

-## <a name="deploy-citrix-adc-cpx-as-an-egress-gateway">Deploy Citrix ADC CPX as an Egress Gateway</a>
+## <a name="deploy-citrix-adc-cpx-as-an-egress-gateway">Deploy NetScaler CPX as an Egress Gateway</a>

- To deploy Citrix ADC CPX as an egress Gateway, do the following step.
-In this example, release name is specified as `citrix-adc-istio-egress-gateway` and namespace is used as `citrix-system`.
+ To deploy NetScaler CPX as an egress Gateway, do the following step.
+In this example, release name is specified as `citrix-adc-istio-egress-gateway` and namespace is used as `netscaler-system`.

-        helm repo add citrix https://citrix.github.io/citrix-helm-charts/
+        helm repo add netscaler https://netscaler.github.io/netscaler-helm-charts/

-        helm install citrix-adc-istio-egress-gateway citrix/citrix-cloud-native --namespace citrix-system --set iaEgress.enabled=true --set iaEgress.egressGateway.EULA=true --set iaEgress.citrixCPX=true
+        helm install citrix-adc-istio-egress-gateway netscaler/citrix-cloud-native --namespace netscaler-system --set iaEgress.enabled=true --set iaEgress.egressGateway.EULA=true --set iaEgress.citrixCPX=true

-## <a name="visualizing-statistics-of-citrix-adc-Egress-gateway-with-metrics-exporter">Visualizing statistics of Citrix ADC Egress Gateway with Metrics Exporter</a>
+## <a name="visualizing-statistics-of-citrix-adc-Egress-gateway-with-metrics-exporter">Visualizing statistics of NetScaler Egress Gateway with Metrics Exporter</a>

- By default, [Citrix ADC Metrics Exporter](https://github.com/citrix/citrix-adc-metrics-exporter) is also deployed along with Citrix ADC Egress Gateway    .
-Citrix ADC Metrics Exporter fetches statistical data from Citrix ADC and exports it to Prometheus running in Istio service mesh.
+ By default, [NetScaler Metrics Exporter](https://github.com/netscaler/netscaler-adc-metrics-exporterporter) is also deployed along with NetScaler Egress Gateway    .
+NetScaler Metrics Exporter fetches statistical data from NetScaler and exports it to Prometheus running in Istio service mesh.
 When you add Prometheus as a data source in Grafana, you can visualize this statistical data in the Grafana dashboard.

- Metrics Exporter requires the IP address of Citrix ADC CPX as Egress Gateway.
+ Metrics Exporter requires the IP address of NetScaler CPX as Egress Gateway.
 It is retrieved from the value specified for `EgressGateway.netscalerUrl`.

- When Citrix ADC CPX is deployed as Egress Gateway, Metrics Exporter runs along with Citrix CPX Egress Gateway in the same pod and specifying IP address is optional.
+ When NetScaler CPX is deployed as Egress Gateway, Metrics Exporter runs along with NetScaler CPX Egress Gateway in the same pod and specifying IP address is optional.

-To deploy Citrix ADC as Egress Gateway without Metrics Exporter, set the value of `metricExporter.required` as false.
+To deploy NetScaler as Egress Gateway without Metrics Exporter, set the value of `metricExporter.required` as false.

-         helm repo add citrix https://citrix.github.io/citrix-helm-charts/
+         helm repo add netscaler https://netscaler.github.io/netscaler-helm-charts/

-         helm install citrix-adc-istio-egress-gateway citrix/citrix-cloud-native --namespace citrix-system --set iaEgress.enabled=true --set iaEgress.egressGateway.EULA=YES  --set iaEgress.citrixCPX=true --set iaEgress.metricExporter.required=false
+         helm install citrix-adc-istio-egress-gateway netscaler/citrix-cloud-native --namespace netscaler-system --set iaEgress.enabled=true --set iaEgress.egressGateway.EULA=YES  --set iaEgress.citrixCPX=true --set iaEgress.metricExporter.required=false

- To deploy Citrix ADC VPX or MPX as Egress Gateway without Metrics Exporter, set the value of `iaIngress.metricExporter.required` as false.
+ To deploy NetScaler VPX or MPX as Egress Gateway without Metrics Exporter, set the value of `iaIngress.metricExporter.required` as false.

-        kubectl create secret generic nsloginegress --from-literal=username=<citrix-adc-user> --from-literal=password=<citrix-adc-password> -n citrix-system
+        kubectl create secret generic nsloginegress --from-literal=username=<netscaler-user> --from-literal=password=<netscaler-password> -n netscaler-system

-        helm repo add citrix https://citrix.github.io/citrix-helm-charts/
+        helm repo add netscaler https://netscaler.github.io/netscaler-helm-charts/

-        helm install citrix-adc-istio-egress-gateway citrix/citrix-cloud-native --namespace citrix-system --set iaEgress.enabled=true,iaEgress.egressGateway.EULA=YES,iaEgress.secretName=nsloginegress,iaEgress.egressGateway.netscalerUrl=https://<nsip>[:port],iaEgress.egressGateway.vserverIP=<IPv4 Address>,iaEgress.metricExporter.required=false
+        helm install citrix-adc-istio-egress-gateway netscaler/citrix-cloud-native --namespace netscaler-system --set iaEgress.enabled=true,iaEgress.egressGateway.EULA=YES,iaEgress.secretName=nsloginegress,iaEgress.egressGateway.netscalerUrl=https://<nsip>[:port],iaEgress.egressGateway.vserverIP=<IPv4 Address>,iaEgress.metricExporter.required=false

    **Note:** To remotely access telemetry addons such as Prometheus and Grafana, see [Remotely Accessing Telemetry Addons](https://istio.io/docs/tasks/telemetry/gateways/).

 ## <a name="generate-certificate-for-Egress-gateway">Generate Certificate for Egress Gateway </a>

-Citrix Egress gateway needs TLS certificate-key pair for establishing secure communication channel with backend applications.
+NetScaler Egress gateway needs TLS certificate-key pair for establishing secure communication channel with backend applications.
 Earlier these certificates were issued by Istio Citadel and bundled in Kubernetes secret.
 Certificate was loaded in the application pod by doing volume mount of secret.
 Now `xDS-Adaptor` can generate its own certificate and get it signed by the Istio Citadel (Istiod).
 This eliminates the need of secret and associated [risks](https://kubernetes.io/docs/concepts/configuration/secret/#risks).

 xDS-Adaptor needs to be provided with details Certificate Authority (CA) for successful signing of Certificate Signing Request (CSR).
 By default, CA is `istiod.istio-system.svc` which accepts CSRs on port 15012.
 To skip this process, don't provide any value (empty string) to `iaEgress.certProvider.caAddr`.

 ```
-        helm repo add citrix https://citrix.github.io/citrix-helm-charts/
+        helm repo add netscaler https://netscaler.github.io/netscaler-helm-charts/

-        helm install citrix-adc-istio-egress-gateway citrix/citrix-cloud-native --namespace citrix-system --set iaEgress.enabled=true --set iaEgress.egressGateway.EULA=YES --set iaEgress.citrixCPX=true --set iaEgress.certProvider.caAddr=""
+        helm install citrix-adc-istio-egress-gateway netscaler/citrix-cloud-native --namespace netscaler-system --set iaEgress.enabled=true --set iaEgress.egressGateway.EULA=YES --set iaEgress.citrixCPX=true --set iaEgress.certProvider.caAddr=""
 ```

 ### <a name="using-third-party-service-account-tokens">Configure Third Party Service Account Tokens</a>